 Voluntary benefits– Potential savings: reduction of the annual eight to nine percent premium increases down to zero percent.
 Voluntary benefits supplement fixed plan options and can include hospital-stay expense coverage, dental, vision, disability, life insurance and more.

-Pharmacy benefits management– Potential savings: 20 percent for an expense that typically comprises 20 percent of overall health care costs.
+Pharmacy Carve Out– Potential savings: 20 percent for an expense that typically comprises 20 percent of overall health care costs.
 To curb the steep rise in pharma costs in recent years, a pharmacy contract management company can re-negotiate new terms, including better contract provisions, discounts and rebates.

 Narrow networks – Potential savings: six to 17 percent annually versus a total network of providers.
 Under narrow network plans, 99 percent of health care costs are covered when in-network providers are utilized.
 These providers have track records for the highest quality of care and have proven over time to deliver it at a lower cost.